Full Statute Name: Consolidated Assistance Animal/Service Animal Laws

 Title XXI.
 Agriculture and Animals.
 Chapter 258.
 Animal Control and Protection

-258.500 Persons with assistance dogs not to be denied accommodations, transportation, or elevator service; conditions; exemption from licensing fees; denial of emergency medical treatment for assistance dog prohibited
+258.500 Definitions for section; persons with assistance dogs not to be denied accommodations, transportation, or elevator service; conditions; exemption from licensing fees; denial of emergency medical treatment for assistance dog prohibited; documentation may be requested in some instances; handler liable for damages

 (2) If a person is accompanied by an assistance dog, neither the person nor the dog shall be denied admittance to any hotel, motel, restaurant, or eating establishment, nor shall the person be denied full and equal accommodations, facilities, and privileges of all public places of amusement, theater, or resort when accompanied by an assistance dog.